ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 </html>
 ```

-Once the browser receives whatever got produced by the server, it runs the initial render and then calls the loaded Javascript files.
-This where the magic starts.  `blazor.server.js` loads, reads configuration data incorporated in the page and makes a call back to the BlazorHub over SignalR.
-The Blazor Hub renders the component tree and passes the changes back over SignalR to the client.
-Events happen on the page, get passed back to the Hub Session which hadles the events and passes any DOM changes back to the client.
-While any navigation events can be routed by the SPA router, the SPA session persists, but as soon as the URL is outside the router's scope it instructs the browser to submit a full http get for the URL.
-The SPA session ends.
+Once the browser receives what got produced by the server, it renders the initial static DOM provided and then calls the loaded Javascript.
+This where the magic starts.  `blazor.server.js` loads, reads configuration data incorporated in the page and establishes a session with the BlazorHub over SignalR and requests the root `IComponent` defined on the page by `<component>` - normally `App` defined by `App.Razor`.
+The Blazor middleware, configured on the server by `endpoints.MapBlazorHub()` receives the request and establishes the session.
+The Blazor Hub renders the requested `IComponent` component tree and passes the changes back over SignalR to the client: on initial re-render this is the whole DOM.
+The SPA is now live.
+Events happen on the page, get passed back to the Hub Session.
+It handles the events and passes any DOM changes back to the client.
+Navigation events to known routes get handled by the SPA router: the SPA session persists.
+A URL outside known routes causes the SPA Router to submit a full http get for the URL: the SPA session ends.
+I watch the page tab in the browser to see if a request is routed or causes a page refresh.

 So what's going on in the SignalR session.
-The AspNetCore compiled code for the website contains all the Blazor component code - they are just standard classes.
-The Service container runs the services, again standard classes within the compiled code.
-The heart of the signalR session is the specific Renderer for that session.
+The AspNetCore compiled code library for the website contains all the Blazor component code - they're just standard classes.
+The Service container runs the services, again standard classes within the compiled code library.
+The heart of the signalR session is the Renderer for the specific SPA session.
 It builds and rebuilds the DOM from the ComponentTree.
-You need to think of the Server SPA as two entities, one running in the Blazor Hub on the Server doing most of the work.
-The other bit on the client, intercepting events and passing them back to the server, and re-rendering the page with the DOM changes that are returned.
-Events one way, DOM changes the other.
+Consider a Blazor Server SPA as two entities: one running in the Blazor Hub on the Server doing most of the work; the other bit on the client, intercepting events and passing them back to the server, then re-rendering the page with the DOM changes returned.
+Events client-to-Server, DOM changes Server-to-Client.

 ## Hydra Build Article